The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/openers.md

   * Lemure's Slice
 * Communio
+* Perfectio
+* Soul Slice

-  * Gluttony
+  * Unveiled Gibbet
 * Gibbet
+* Slice
+* Soul Slice

-* Gallows
+  * Unveiled Gallows <-- Potion is done here.

-  * Unveilled Gibbet
-* Gibbet
+* Gallows.

-## Early Gluttony Opener
+## 2nd GCD AC

 ![](/img/jobs/rpr/rpr_6.3_early_gluttony.png)

 [Full Size](rpr_6.3_early_gluttony.png)

 * Soul Sow pre-pull
-* Use Tincture / Potion at 3s on Countdown
-* Cast Harpe after 2 appears on the countdown
+* Cast Harpe after 2 appears on the countdown, or at 1.7s exactly.
 * Shadow of Death

-  * Arcane Circle - If possible, move this to after the next GCD.
-Only do it here if your Plentiful Harvest clips later on.
 * Soul Slice

+  * Late weave Arcane Circle
+* Shadow of Death

+  * Potion
   * Gluttony
-* Gibbet
+* Executioner's Gibbet
-* Gallows
+* Executioner's Gallows
 * Plentiful Harvest

+  * This will clip if your GCD is faster than 2.47, or you have high ping.
+If the clip here is bothersome, or over a quarter of your GCD cast, use the Early Gluttony opener.
   * Enshroud
 * Void Reaping

+  * Sacrificium
 * Cross Reaping

   * Lemure's Slice